Audio Recorder Example

 Displaying the Window and Audio Settings

-We display a window for the user to select the appropriate audio input, codec, container, and sample rate.
-Allow a setting of either quality or bitrate.
+We display a window for the user to select the appropriate audio input, codec, container, sample rate, and channels.
+It allows setting of either quality or bit rate.
 Finally, the output file can be selected and recording can be started.

-The lists are setup using the audioInputs(), supportedAudioCodecs(), supportedContainers(), supportedContainers(), and supportedAudioSampleRates() methods.
-The quality slider is setup from 0 (zero) to QMultimedia::VeryHighQuality with a default value of QMultimedia::NormalQuality, while the bitrates are hardcoded into the list.
+The quality slider is setup from 0 (zero) to QMediaRecorder::VeryHighQuality with a default value of QMediaRecorder::NormalQuality, while the bit rate box are hard-coded into the list.

 audioRecorder = new QAudioRecorder(this);